DevSecOpsSamples/gcp-private-services-access/README.md

 ### Comparing Two VPC Configurations

-If you want to compare VPC configurations, create 2 VPCs with the 'dev' and 'stg' stages in the same GCP project like the following:
+If you want to compare VPC configurations, create two VPCs with 'dev' and 'stg' stages in the same GCP project as follows:

 | Mode                   | Resouce      | Resouce Name            | Stage |
 |------------------------|--------------|-------------------------|-------|